Nice little blog from Katie Dillion on Gardens for dogs.

 Use natural pest control methods to avoid accidental ingestion of chemicals.

-Tip: When moving into a new home or getting a new dog, observe your dog’s behavior for a few weeks before investing in new plants or hardscape.
+home or getting a new dog, observe your dog’s behavior for a few weeks

 For example, if there are areas where he or she likes to pace, consider adding pavers or gravel there.